-Japanese wagyu beef is a meat whose reputation just keeps growing and growing, and normally served at very high prices abroad!
+Japanese wagyu beef is meat whose reputation just keeps growing and growing, and generally served at very high prices abroad!

-However, in Japan the prices are a bit more reasonable and at restaurants like Ushigoro Bambina, Motsukichi and Henry’s Burger you can truly have a taste bud-exploding meal.
+However, in Japan, the prices are a bit more reasonable, and at restaurants like Ushigoro Bambina, Motsukichi, and Henry’s Burger, you can indeed have a taste bud-exploding meal.

-2. Feed your belly – and your eyes, with stunning night views
+2. Feed your belly – and your eyes, with stunning Shibuya night views

-One stop away from Shibuya brings you to Omotesando, a luxury shopping district which is also famous for its modern architecture, and with that architecture you can find amazing restaurants which offer the perfect view of the city.
+One stop away from Shibuya brings you to Omotesando.
+This luxury shopping district is also famous for its modern architecture, and with that architecture, you can find amazing restaurants that offer the perfect view of the city.